GrafeasGroup/blossom/README.md

 ## Local development

+> For a quick and dirty method of testing blossom locally, run `docker-compose up -d` and point your browser to <http://localhost:8080/>

 Create a file under the top level `blossom` folder called `local_settings.py`.
 Populate it with the following:

 ```python